google/go-cloud/internal/docs/design.md

     internally consistent (i.e., you can read some strings but not write them).
     Overall, we decided that this approach is unacceptable.

-*   We could expose the escaper used by providers in their `Options` structs (including options like disabling it, overriding the set of bytes to be escaped, or overriding the escaping mechanism), but we'll wait to see if there's demand for that.
+*   We could expose the escaper used by drivers in their `Options` structs (including options like disabling it, overriding the set of bytes to be escaped, or overriding the escaping mechanism), but we'll wait to see if there's demand for that.